People have a need to do good in the world, but most don’t have the time to do it themselves.

 NOW we’re talking!
 We’ve just found a Core Number!

-Now we can ask donors to give $6.80 to provide food, shelter, veterinary care, and love to a homeless dog for $6.80 a day.
+Now we can ask donors to give $6.80 to provide food, shelter, veterinary care, and love to a homeless dog.

-I promise you that donors will respond to that!
+And I promise you, donors WILL respond to something like that.

-You can do multiples to provide other levels for giving:
+Once you find your Core Number, you can use multiples to provide other levels for giving:

 Here are some examples of gifts I’ve personally made in the last year that are Core Numbers: